WeblateOrg/weblate/docs/devel/review.rst

 More reports are accessible on the :guilabel:`Insights` tab, selecting :guilabel:`Translation reports`.

-The activity of the currently signed in user can be seen by clicking on :guilabel:`Profile` from the user menu on the top right.
+The activity of the currently signed in user can be seen by clicking on the user name from the user menu on the top right.

 Source strings checks
 ---------------------

 There are many :ref:`checks`, some of them focus on improving the quality of source strings.
 Many failing checks suggest a hint to make source strings easier to translate.
-All types of failing source checks are displayed on the :guilabel:`Source` tab of every component.
+All types of failing source checks are displayed on the source language of every component.

 Translation string checks
 -------------------------